cakephp/docs/en/installation/url-rewriting.rst

 rewrite rules, CakePHP's links, CSS, JavaScipt, and rerouting should work correctly.

-I don't / can't use URL rewriting
+I Don't / Can't Use URL Rewriting
 =================================

 If you don't want to or can't use URL rewriting on your webserver,